 King George V Road

 If a licence holder wishes to appeal against a condition attached to a licence they may appeal to the local Magistrates' Court.
 The appeal must be made within 28 days of the licence being issued.

-The local district council may alter conditions at any time but must give licence holders the opportunity to make representations about the proposed changes.
+The council may alter conditions at any time but must give licence holders the opportunity to make representations about the proposed changes.
 If a licence holder disagrees with the alterations they may appeal to the local Magistrates' court.
 The appeal must be made within 28 days of the written notification of the alteration and a notice of appeal must be served on the local district council.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Consumer Direct will give you advice.
 From outside the UK contact the UK European Consumer Centre

-Please see links below for all trade associations.
+Please see the links below for all trade associations.